qiulang/vllm-sglang-perf/readme.md

 SGLang and vLLM are both high-performance inference frameworks for large language models, with SGLang taking a compilation-based approach while vLLM focuses on optimized attention and memory management.

 Before starting this comparison, I had no bias toward either framework and was simply curious about their relative performance.
-The results turned out to be quite surprising and nuanced, with each framework showing distinct advantages in different deployment scenarios.
+The comparative analysis revealed important nuances about configuration impacts, with each framework exhibiting specific performance advantages in different deployment scenarios depending on parallelism strategies and parameter settings.

 Benchmark testing without clear objectives can often be misleading and produce non-objective results.
 However, this project has a specific, focused goal: to evaluate how vLLM and SGLang perform when running a small LLM model on a **mid-range** NVIDIA GPU like A10, in both single and multi-GPU configurations.